pachyderm/pachyderm/README.md

 $ curl -XGET <hostname>/pipeline/<pipelinename>
 ```

-## How do I hack on pfs?
+## Development

 We're hiring!
 If you like ambitious distributed systems problems and think there should be a better alternative to Hadoop, please reach out.
 Email jobs@pachyderm.io

-### Want to hack on pfs for fun?
+Want to hack on pfs for fun?
 You can run pfs locally using:

 ```shell
 make container-launch